Heo Hoon: Senior national team

 Having been a regular in the youth national teams, Heo was first called-up to the senior national team in 2016 and impressed at the William Jones Cup.
 He was recalled to the team as an injury replacement for the 2016 FIBA Asia Challenge.
 After failing to make an impact during the 2017 William Jones Cup, he was left out of the squad for the Asia Cup later that year.
 Early on, during his father's tenure as the national team coach, his selection was constantly a source of criticism and accusations of favouritism, which came to a head after South Korea failed to defend their gold medal at the 2018 Asian Games.
 His and his older brother's selections were particularly criticized by the press, resulting in the youngest Heo being left on the substitute's bench for the entire tournament.
 Both brothers were also excluded from the squad list for the next several games after the Asian Games.

 Heo was recalled to the national team by new coach Kim Sang-shik, following his good form in the KBL.
 He participated in the qualifiers for the 2019 FIBA Basketball World Cup hosted by China and was considered a contender for the final tournament squad.
 After a good showing at the 2019 William Jones Cup, he made the final squad and was the youngest player selected.
 At the final tournament, he averaged 4.2 points, 0.4 rebounds and 0.8 assist as he was mostly a substitute player.
 Having averaged around 5 minutes per game, he played 25 minutes against the Ivory Coast due to injuries plaguing the team.
-He notably scored 16 points off the bench in a 80–71 win, South Korea's first win at the FIBA World Cup in 25 years.
+He notably scored 16 points off the bench in an 80–71 win, South Korea's first win at the FIBA World Cup in 25 years.

 Heo has participated in the 2022 FIBA Asia Cup qualifiers, but mostly as a reserve due to league commitments and quarantine requirements that discouraged his club from releasing him to the national team more frequently than usual.
 Heo was recalled by new coach Choo Il-seung for the June 18 and 19 friendlies against the Philippines together with his older brother, marking the first time in four years they had played on the national team at the same time.
 Both brothers were named in the final 12-man squad for the upcoming Asia Cup.
 During the qualifiers, Kim Nak-hyeon replaced him as the first option point guard after he drew criticism for lackluster performances against lower-ranked teams; however, Heo played a key role in South Korea finishing at the top of their group at the tournament.